FireboltCasters/studip-api/README.md

 ## About

-This package should help to communicate with a specific Stud.IP instance.
+This package should help to communicate with a specific Stud.IP instance by using its REST-API.
 Please not the disclaimer on the bottom.
+Please note, that oAuth is a better form for authentification but due to restrictions to obtain the specific secrets this is some sort of workaround.

+A full documentation of the official Stud.IP instance can be found here: http://docs.studip.de/develop/Entwickler/RESTAPI

 ## Installation